 Feeling Beautiful While Battling Cancer

-A woman diagnosed with cancer has to battle not only the disease, but the
+October 19, 2017, Toms River, NJ—A woman diagnosed with cancer has to battle not only the disease,

-frightening changes that come with treatment.
-But now patients with cancer
+but the frightening changes that come with treatment.
+Patients with cancer

 The J. Phillip Citta Regional Cancer Center at Community Medical Center